MuzzammilShah/HuggingFace-Ecosystem/instructions.md

 1. Create a new Space on HuggingFace Spaces (https://huggingface.co/spaces)
 2. Choose Streamlit as the SDK
-3. Upload the code to the Space repository
+3. Upload the code to the Space repository (I personally used the drag-drop method of this one as I didn't really have a complex file system)
 4. The Space will automatically build and deploy the application

+> **Additional Resource**: So HuggingFace has updated the way Streamlit applications can be hosted on Spaces - through Docker.
+[This article](https://shafiqulai.github.io/blogs/blog_4.html?id=4) was the best resource I could get which explained this new process well.
+Feel free to follow this through.

 ## Project Structure